 This course provides an introduction to the principles and methods of economic analysis.
 The course examines how households and firms make economic decisions.
-It
+It also analyzes the efficiency of scarce resource allocation under a range of market structures.

 ECON2000 Macroeconomics 42.0 Hours